-For example, if a U.S. citizen child over the age of 21 is petitioning for his/her parent, the parent’s spouse or unmarried child may not immigrate as derivatives, because the parent is an immediate relative.
+For example, if a U.S. citizen child over the age of 21 is petitioning for his/her parent, the parent’s spouse or unmarried child may not immigrate as derivatives because the parent is an immediate relative.
 In such a situation, the U.S. citizen must file a separate I-130 petition for the stepparent and sibling.
-If the stepparent or sibling does not qualify, or if timing would be faster, they will have to wait until the parent – the principal beneficiary – immigrates.
+If the stepparent or sibling does not qualify, or if the timing would be faster, they will have to wait until the parent – the principal beneficiary – immigrates.
 Once that parent becomes a green card holder, he/she may file a petition for the spouse and child.

 For family-based preference category visas:

 A family member on whose behalf the I-130 petition is filed is considered the “principal beneficiary.”
-If he/she is being petitioned for in one of the preference categories and has minor, unmarried children or a spouse, those other family members also may qualify to immigrate as “derivative beneficiaries.”
+If he/she is being petitioned for in one of the preference categories and has minor, unmarried children, or a spouse, those other family members also may qualify to immigrate as “derivative beneficiaries.”
 Derivative beneficiaries do not have separate Form I-130 petitions filed on their behalf.
 They may either accompany the principal beneficiary, meaning that they come within 6 months of the principal beneficiary’s admission, or “follow to join,” which means immigrating more than six months after the principal beneficiary.
-The spouse or child must have been acquired prior to the principal beneficiary’s admission as legal permanent resident.
+The spouse or child must have been acquired prior to the principal beneficiary’s admission as a legal permanent resident.